simiat/Project_Group19/index.md

 ### What are minerals

-Minerals are natural, inorganic solids with a specific chemical composition and organised atomic structure, forming the basis of rocks with distinct physical properties.​ Silicate minerals, predominant in the Earth’s crust, feature silicon and oxygen and exhibit diverse structural forms like frameworks, chains, sheets, or isolated tetrahedra.​ In our website we will focus on three minerals:
+Minerals are natural, inorganic solids with a specific chemical composition and organised atomic structure, forming the basis of rocks with distinct physical properties.​ Silicate minerals, predominant in the Earth’s crust, feature silicon and oxygen and exhibit diverse structural forms like frameworks, chains, sheets, or isolated tetrahedra.​ In our website we will focus on three silicate minerals:

 * Quartz
 * Topaz